Article: Best Hangboards for Training

 Hangboard Comparison

-Staff Pick () So simple.
+Staff Pick () High Value.
 Take it to the crag and warm up.
-Light enough to go anywhere.
-So many options.
-Overall pick.
+Ideal for the Minimalist Overall pick.
 Amazing quality.

-Summary A great addition to expand your home set up that takes very little wall space.
+Summary A great hangboard for the budget conscious climber who doesn’t want to compromise on features.
 A versatile tool that goes where you go at a reasonable price.
 Perfect for warming up below your project.
-Perfect for taking overseas, up to a crag or hang in your van.
-Nicely designed with options on both sides.
-When you want all the sizes and have space to mount it at home.
+Perfect for the minimalist that is not looking to keep things simple.
 A compact top quality fingerboard best for 5.11 and 5.13 climbers who want a skin friendly board.
-The Ferrari of hangboards — a dedicated hangboard for those following a dedicated training program.
+The Ferrari of hangboards a dedicated hangboard for those following a dedicated training program.

 Selecting a Hangboard